cprail1/PMRRM/Profiles/README.md

 For reasons of content protection, JMRI for operations runs from the `PMRRM-snapshot` directory on the `electricalcrew` account.
 To get the most recent contents from development into that directory, sign on to `electricalcrew`, change directory to `PMRRM-snapshot` and use the usual `get fetch` and `get merge` commands.
 These will load the most recent content from the main GitHub repository, so please synchronize and push your changes from your local machine first.

 Once you have updated the content of `PMRRM-snapshot`, place a date tag on it in the form e.g. `2025-07-10-snapshot`.
 This allows us to accurately return to those specific contents for debugging elsewhere if a problem develops.
+The commands to do this from the command line is `git tag 2025-07-10-snapshot` followed `git push --tags` (two dashes) where the `--tags` says to push the tags too.

 Finally, sign into the `dispatch` account and check each of the three profiles for
  - basic launching